Tubular heating elements

 - rods ø 8.5 mm 30 A

-Length of non-heating ends: min.
+Length of no-heating ends: min.
 25 mm (cannot be used for every type of electrotechnical terminations)

-The shell material and the recommended specific load of the heating rods (W/cm2) is stated according to the working conditions of the element (see Heating gases, liquids, and solid substances).
+The shell material and the recommended watt density of the heating rods (W/cm2) is stated according to the working conditions of the element (see Heating gases, liquids, and solid substances).

 Materials used for the shell: AISI 304, AISI 309, AISI 321, AISI 316L, AISI 316Ti, INCOLOY 800, steel 11 353, copper.

-In the case of the application for heating air, there is the option of winding the rod with a stainless strip to increase the area of the heat passage into the space and to increase the service life of the rod or the maximum recommended value of the specific load of the rod for specific working conditions (see Heating of gases).
+In the case of the application for heating air, there is the option of winding the rod with a stainless strip to increase the area of the heat passage into the space and to increase the service life of the rod or the maximum recommended value of the watt density of the rod for specific working conditions (see Heating gases).